epfl-ada/ada-2023-project-pandamonium/README.md

 - 5.12.22: Finish statistical analysis when controlling for all confounding factors.
 - 8.12.22: Visualizations and refinements.
 ---
-- 12.12.22: All technical parts finished, start with datastory.
+- 12.12.22: All technical parts finished, start with datastory (website development).
 - 15.12.22: Finish datastory
 ---
 - 20.12.22: Check all deliverables and update README.
 Deliberately scheduled less to have some buffer time.